Simone Guerra: Piacenza

 Between 2006 and 2008 he played with Piacenza "Primavera" team becoming a cornerstone of the team.
-In 2008, he played into Torneo di Viareggio where he was awarded with fair-play trophy because he hasn't scored into an empty football goal after a collision between a team-mate and the opposing goalkeeper.
+In 2008, he played in the Torneo di Viareggio where he was awarded with fair-play trophy because he hasn't scored into an empty football goal after a collision between a team-mate and the opposing goalkeeper.

 In 2006–07 Serie B and 2007–08 Serie B he made his debut in Italian Cup and he made his league debut in the last round of Serie B season, on 1 June 2008.
 That match he substituted youth team team-mate Antonio Piccolo at half time.

 In 2008–09 Serie B season, he has played regularly, until the end of 2008, with the Piacenza "primavera" team, by early 2009 he has been shortlisted in the first team and he marks 10 appearances.

 In 2009–10 Serie B season, he became a regular starter of the team, where it marks his first goal, as supportive striker to support Davide Moscardelli and along with Edgar Çani since January.
-At the end of the season scored 25 league appearances with 3 goals and 1 presence in the Italian Cup.
+At the end of the season, he had made 25 league appearances with 3 goals and 1 presence in the Italian Cup.

 In 2010–11 Serie B season, the club re-signed Daniele Cacia as new central forward and a new coach Armando Madonna.
 Madonna preferred Mattia Graffiedi, and Tomás Guzmán as supportive strikers, made him became the 4th forward, ahead Piccolo and Alessandro Tulli.
 12 March marks his first goal of the season.
 At the end of the season scored 2 goals and 29 appearances.
 Piacenza ends with the nineteenth place and play the play out against Albinoleffe.
 He played the second game ended 2–2 and then deciding the relegation in Lega Pro First Division.

 In 2011–12 Lega Pro Prima Divisione in the preliminary of Italian Cup in the first game scored 3 goals and in the first match of Lega Pro scored the first goal of the match.
 He remains in the team until January and scored 9 goals in 20 league and cup appearances in total.

 Spezia

 Simone, 27 January, moved on loan to Spezia Calcio.
 He made his debut on 29 January in the match 1–1 draw against Siracusa, he scored his first goal in Coppa Italia Lega Pro at 90th minute the winning goal against the Carpi.
-On 3 May 100 ° in his playing career as a professional, thanks to his double, the Spezia won for the second time in its history the Pro League Cup Italy won 2–1 in the derby against Pisa Pisa, overturning the 1–0 home defeat in the first leg.
+On 3 May, he made the 100th professional appearance of his career.
+Thanks to his double, Spezia won the Pro League Cup Italy for the second time in its history, defeating Pisa Pisa 2–1 in the derby, overturning the 1–0 home defeat from the first leg.